ggerganov/ggwave/examples/waver/README.md

 - Nearby devices in the same local network can receive this offer and initiate a TCP/IP connection to your device
 - The files are transmitted over TCP/IP.
 The sound message is used only to initiate the network connections between the devices
 - Waver allows sharing multiple files to multiple devices at once

+## Known issues

+- The browser version does not support on-screen keyboard on mobile devices, so it is not possible to input messages.
+Use the mobile app instead